nikkirubinstein/ResGuides-Plotting-R-Workshop/content/01-ggplot-intro.md

 Faceting layers take a formula as their argument.
 Formulas are defined using the `~` symbol.
 When using the `facet_grid` layer, the variables on the left hand side of the `~` specify the rows and the variables on the right hand side of the `~` specify the columns.
 Multiple variables can be added to either side of the `~` by comibing them with the `+` symbol.

 Let's modify the previous code to add a faceting layer, so that we have separate panels for each of the different eating habits.
-Use the `na.omit` function to get rid of empty cells before faceting.

 ~~~sourcecode